paper-trail-gem/paper_trail/README.md

 end
 ```

-In a migration or in `script/console` you can set who is responsible like this:
+In a migration or in `rails console` you can set who is responsible like this:

 ```ruby
 >> PaperTrail.whodunnit = 'Andy Stewart'